hexagon5un/arduino_CLI/README.md

 ## .ino to .cpp

-The only bit that isn't straight out of the log file is the conversion from `.ino` to `.cpp`.
-This, I got from comparing the two files as the IDE processes them.
+The only part of this process that wasn't visible in the log file is the conversion from `.ino` to `.cpp`, so I just compared `Blink.ino` with `Blink.cpp`.
+The differences are straightforward.
 The IDE seems to do the following:

 1. add `include "Arduino.h"`
 2. add prototype declarations for each function in the .ino file, in this case `setup()` and `loop()`